SWC-OSG-Workshop/general/README.md

     as in `["John von Neumann"]`
 *   `contact` is the contact email address to use for your bootcamp.

-The header may optionally define the following:

-*   `eventbrite` is the multi-digit Eventbrite registration key.
-    If you are using Eventbrite,
-    the admins will set this key for you.
-    If you are using something else for registration, it may be deleted.

 Website Content
 ---------------